-Proposal for a Restructuring WG proceeded by Compensation Task Force
+Proposal for a Restructuring WG preceeded by Compensation Task Force

 3.23.2022

+Redline edits incorporate feedback from Jim and Fabi; comment marks feedback from Alison

-Proposal: A Restructuring WG proceeded by Compensation Task Force.
-The Compensation Task Force would have the sole task of developing a pilot compensation mechanism that can be tested out with the Restructuring Working Group (i.e., Compensation Recommendation #5 will be pulled out of the compensation set of recommendations to be dealt with first).
+Proposal: A Restructuring WG preceeded by Compensation Task Force.
+The Compensation Task Force would have the sole task of developing a pilot compensation mechanism that will be prepared for and piloted by the Restructuring Working Group (i.e., Compensation Recommendation #5 will be pulled out of the compensation set of recommendations to be dealt with first).
 Compensation recommendations #1-4, and any remaining compensation recommendation #5 tasks beyond the pilot compensation mechanism, would be scoped into the Restructuring Working Group.
 The following is a visual representation of this proposal.

 Process: